microsoft/TiltInteractionForMobileVisualization/README.md

 1. Open a terminal and navigate to this directory

-2. Ensure that [nodejs](https://nodejs.org/) and the [yarn package manager](https://yarnpkg.com/en/docs/getting-started) are installed
+2. Ensure that [nodejs](https://nodejs.org/) is installed

-3. Install the necessary packages with the `yarn` command
+3. Install the necessary packages with the `npm install` command

 4. Start the node server with: `npm start`